 Shining the torch of awareness on our negative is a sure way of feeding unhappiness.

-Practice gratitude instead, by building a list of all that is worthy in you, and you’ll not only calm the limbic system, but also remember your qualities when you feel you don’t have any.
+Practice gratitude instead.
+Build a list of all that is worthy in you, and you’ll not only calm the limbic system, but also remember your qualities when you feel you don’t have any.

 4. Remind Yourself of the Power of “Yet”

 Obstacles and setbacks feel bad enough when they happen.
 But when we believe there’s nothing we can do to change the situation, we feel hopeless.